 How to Generate a Sensor Calibration Certificate

-Creating a sensor calibration certificate will mask the calibration tab from those who should not have permissions to adjust these settings.
-Permissions for self certifying a calibration must be enabled in user permissions.
-Because of this this process is composed of two main parts, enabling permissions and creating the certificates.
+Creating a sensor calibration certificate will mask the calibration tab from those who should not have permission to adjust these settings.
+Permissions for self-certifying a calibration certificate must be enabled in user permissions.
+Because of this, this process is composed of two main parts, enabling permissions and creating the certificates.

 Part 1 - Enabling Permissions

 - Verify that you have permission to create a certification before launching into the process.

 - Select “Users”, located on the left of the screen at the navigation bar.

 NOTE: If you have a basic account, your name as the primary account holder will be the only one on the list.
 The availability of mulitiple users registered to one account is a feature only available on iMonnit Premiere.

 - Once in your account page, choose the User Permissions tab.

 - Verify that the checkbox for “Can Create Calibration Certificate” is checked.
 If the box is empty, check it and be sure to select the “Save” button before moving on.

 - Find “Sensors” in the main navigation menu.